Home / publications / briefings /

 For example, the No Recourse to Public Funds condition (NRPF) prevents non-EU citizens on work, study, or family visas from accessing most benefits, including Universal Credit or Child Benefit, until the visa holder has been granted indefinite leave to remain (ILR).
 The government has said that NRPF is designed to prevent fiscal costs resulting from the payment of benefits.

-Other policies may also have fiscal impacts or have been justified partly on fiscal logic.
-These include policies governing work migration, including the minimum salary threshold for skilled workers which increases the likelihood they will make substantial tax contributions.
-In addition, the Immigration Health Surcharge (IHS), which must be paid by most people applying for work, family, or study visas (some applicants are exempt from the charge, such as applicants for Health and Care visas), effectively operates as an additional tax on temporary visa holders—these workers also contribute to the costs of their use of the NHS in the same way as other UK taxpayers, through the tax system.
-At the time of writing, in October 2024, IHS stood at £1,035 per year (or £776 per year for students and children).
+Other policies may also have fiscal impacts or have been developed partly on fiscal logic.
+For example, the minimum salary threshold for skilled workers increases the likelihood that they will make substantial tax contributions.
+In addition, the Immigration Health Surcharge (IHS), which most people applying for work, family, or study visas must pay (some applicants are exempt from the charge, such as applicants for Health and Care visas), effectively operates as an additional tax on temporary visa holders, in addition to normal fiscal contributions through the tax system.
+At the time of writing, in June 2026, IHS stood at £1,035 per year (or £776 per year for students and children).
 For more information on immigration fees, see our Q&A: Immigration Fees in the UK.

 1. Understanding the Evidence